Doomsday faith groups

 in 1980 to form a second House of Yahweh in Abilene TX.
 The brothers had

 disagreed over the proper name for God.
-Yisrayl is the High Priest and is
+Yisrayl became the High Priest of the new group and is

 assisted by elders, and male and female deacons.
 They celebrate the various

 Jewish feast days specified in Leviticus 23.
 They also celebrate two additional